pmathiot/VALSO/NEMO_VALIDATION/README.md

 Assumption
 ==========
-- You already have all your scalar you want to plot as time series ready somewhere.
-I let you compute or output directly via xios the variable you want
+- You already have all your scalar data you want to plot as time series ready somewhere in netcdf format.
+Here we will not discuss how to compute or output directly via xios the variables you want
 - Conda is avalaible on your computer (much easier to set up the correct environement).
-You can create it via the yml file
+You can create it via the yml file.
+If your HPC do not have http connection, you need to pack it, copye it on your HPC and un-pack it (see https://conda.github.io/conda-pack/ for detailed explanation on conda pack)
-- image magic (`convert`)
+- image magic (`convert`) to set up the various plots in a specific way.

 Data location
 =============
 Data directory tree is very simple.
-Let's say you want to compare 2 simulations called `NEMO_v4.2.2` and `NEMO_v5.0`.
+Let's say you want to compare 2 simulations called `NEMO_v422` and `NEMO_v50`.
-In this case, you simply need to dump all the netcdf that contain the scalar or time series you want to plot in 2 different repo call `NEMO_v4.2.2` and `NEMO_v5.0` each in a master directory of your choice.
+In this case, you simply need to dump all the netcdf that contain the scalar or time series you want to plot in 2 different repo call `NEMO_v422` and `NEMO_v50` each in a master directory of your choice.
 This directory can be anywhere on your computer.

 ```
-DATA ----- O2IP_CLIM_NEMO422
+DATA ----- NEMO_v422
        |
-             --- O2IP_CLIM_NEMO5
+        --- NEMO_v5
 ```

 Setup